Remote management (SiteRemote)

 You can test SiteRemote free for 30 days.
 During this period, you will be able to use all functions SiteRemote has to offer without any restrictions.

 - A computer that runs at least the Basic version of SiteKiosk.

 - Information to access the SiteRemote server.

-- At least Internet Explorer 8 or Firefox to use the SiteRemote Web interface.
+- Current version of Internet Explorer or Firefox to use the SiteRemote Web interface.